danielfernau/unifi-protect-video-downloader/README.md

 **Thank you for your interest in this tool.
 I'm excited about the improvements coming, but remember, with great change comes great instability – at least for a while!**

 ---

+## :warning: Important Information
+This tool is neither supported nor endorsed by, and is in no way affiliated with Ubiquiti Inc.
+It is not guaranteed that it will always run flawlessly, so use this tool at your own risk.
+The software is provided without any warranty or liability, as stated in the [license](LICENSE).

+---
 *Last Updated: 9/3/24 by Daniel Fernau*